Skip to content

 Short flicks never travel far enough — list barely movesMomentum decays too fastscroll_throwLower (e.g., 15)

-All four live under input in /opt/helixscreen/config/settings.json — see CONFIGURATION.md § Input Configuration for full reference.
+All four live under input in settings.json (path varies by platform — see Config File Locations).
+See CONFIGURATION.md § Input Configuration for the full reference.

 FlashForge AD5M and AD5X presets ship with scroll_guard: true out of the box.
 Other platforms default to false.